pouek/etherpad-backups/README.md

 # Usage
-- Edit the script with all your settings
+- Edit the script with all your settings :
+   - Filetype to download : "odt" or "pdf"
+   - Username, mandatory if script started by cron/anacron
+   - Download folder path
+   - Server to download from
+   - Pads names to download
 - To backup from different servers, create one more script for each one
 - Add the script(s) to your anacrontab to enable automatic backups of your etherpads
 - Manually update your pads when you need